KyleWasTakenn/db-capstone-project/README.md

 Creating this procedure will allow Little Lemon to cancel any order by specifying the order id value in the procedure parameter without typing the entire SQL delete statement.

 - [x] Check when finished

+## **Task 7**

+Only wanted us to populate the Bookings table-- which I've already done.

+## **Task 8**

+Little Lemon need you to create a stored procedure called CheckBooking to check whether a table in the restaurant is already booked.
+Creating this procedure helps to minimize the effort involved in repeatedly coding the same SQL statements.

+The procedure should have two input parameters in the form of booking date and table number.
+You can also create a variable in the procedure to check the status of each table.
+Procedure must take in 2 parameters-- a date (YYYY-MM-DD) and a table number-- then check whether or not the table is available for booking.

+- [x] Check when finished.